zth/rescript-relay/packages/rescript-relay/benchmarks/README.md

 Relay snapshot.
 The mounted regression tests verify unchanged rerenders reuse that result and store updates produce freshly converted data.
 No hook-level cache or dependency changes were needed.

+See [bundle-size measurements and budgets](SIZE.md) for complete generated JS, shared/separate bundles, gzip/Brotli reports, and reproduction commands.